duggan/homebridge-technotherm/README.md

 ## Audience: developers

 Works for me, might work for you!
-You'll need to be comfortable digging into homebridge code if you want to tinker/add functionality or figure out why something doesn't work, but there's nothing esoteric in there, just wiring up APIs.
+You'll need to be comfortable digging into Homebridge code if you want to tinker/add functionality or figure out why something doesn't work, but there's nothing esoteric in there, just wiring up APIs.

 ## Requirements